ivasilia/mofa1/README.md

 USER is authorized:
-to view Collections, Items and Projects, to add Items to private list, to change his/her/its own profile data.
+to view Collections, Items and Projects, to buy Tickets and to view the history of purchases, to add Items to private list, to change his/her/its own profile data.